 I, generally, use Linux, which has a plethora of software that doesn't cost me anything.
 I don't need to buy software often, and I'm not going to trust someone spamming me about it.
 I don't need to keep on updating or adding to what I have.
 We don't have a fax, and we don't run out of printing or office supplies that often that I need any sort of special deals.

 I'm not the slightest bit interested in attending some seminar about how to make money.
 I've got better things to do, and the only ones to make money from those things are the ones holding the seminars.
+The only thing I'm interested in being contacted about, is being hired to video record your conference.

 I'm not interested in deals to get something cheaply as long as I subscribe to something, or I have to spend money on some sort of regular basis (e.g. music clubs).